-ADVISORY: One year of formal English as a Second Language instruction, or a level one placement on the ESL placement test
+ADVISORY: One year of formal English as a Second Language instruction, or a level one placement on the ESL placement test.
+Concurrent enrollment in ESL-021, ESL-031 and/or ESL-041

 (Formerly ESL-019) Do you want to learn new words in English and improve your reading skills?
 In this class, you will learn and practice strategies to add more words to your vocabulary.
 Learn how to effectively use the dictionary, to read more effectively using context clues and use English words appropriately.
 SC